USPSC, Safety and Security Specialist (Multiple Positions)

 Contact email: [email protected]

-**Please see http://www.ofdajobs.net for full solicitation for this position.**
+**Please visit http://www.ofdajobs.net for the full solicitation for this position.**

 Equal Opportunity Employment

 The posting employer has certified that this announcement complies with Peace Corps’ Equal Opportunity Employment policy:

 The Peace Corps is committed to providing equal opportunity to all employees, Volunteers, and applicants for employment and volunteer service.
 Peace Corps policy prohibits discrimination and harassment because of race, color, religion, sex, national origin, age (40 or over), disability, sexual orientation, gender identity, gender expression, marital status, parental status, political affiliation, union membership, genetic information, or history of participation in the Equal Employment Opportunity process, grievance procedure, or any authorized complaint procedure.